The Todd Art Galleries

 An exhibit curated by 2003 MTSU Painting and Printmaking graduate Hans Schmitt-Matzen, Exhibition Designer for the Frist Center for the Arts, Nashville, Tennessee.

-CHINA: a decade through the eyes of an American University President
+CHINA: Through the Eyes of an American University President

 September 10-12, 2014